Eugene Donnelly

-Eugene Donnelly (born 13 January 1967) is a rally driver from County Londonderry, Northern Ireland, who races in the Irish Tarmac Rally Championship.
+Eugene Donnelly (born 13 January 1967) is a rally driver from Derry, Northern Ireland, who races in the Irish Tarmac Rally Championship.

 Career

 Eugene Donnelly has been rallying for 30 years.
 His first rally was the Cavan Stages Rally in 1984.
 His 1st win came in 2002 in Galway.

 Car

 He drove a G3 Escort in the national events during his early days.
 Eugene drove a Toyota Corolla WRC for three years [2004-2006].
 He won three championships with the Corolla [KAM 651].
 He tested the Subaru Impreza S11 of Derek Mc Garritys with Prodrive in the 2006 Donegal Harvest Stages Rally which he won with James Sharkey as co-driver.
 Eugene switched to a Subaru Impreza S12 WRC [CT06 SRT] for the 2007 season.
 Towards the end of the 2007 season Eugene purchased a Škoda Fabia WRC [46-XF-JH].
 In 2012 he drove a Mini John Cooper Works WRC run by McGeehan motorsport The first Mini WRC car to run in Irish rallying.